EuniceNamkoong/Baltimore_City_Salary_Cluster_Analysis/README.md

 The data set was divided into three distinct clusters as shown in the table above.

-Data points within the cluster 1 have characteristics that reflect that of Paramedic CRT job.
+Data points within the cluster 1 have characteristics that reflect the anchor point Paramedic CRT job.
 The years worked, annual salary, and gross pay are higher than the average.

 Data points within the cluster 2 have characteristics that reflect that of Community Aide job.
 The years worked are slightly less than average while annual salary below average and gross pay is greatly below average.